-For C+B Project homeowner Katie Busenitz, the front porch of their custom dream home will be more than a “pass through place.”
+For C+B Project homeowner Katie Busenitz (@therusticboxwood) of The Rustic Boxwood, the front porch of their custom dream home will be more than a “pass through place.”
 She envisions sitting in her vintage rocking chairs, someday enjoying the view of the orchard of pecan trees the family hopes to plant.
 In the meantime, “We’ll definitely spend lots of nights relaxing with family and friends on the front porch,” she tells Cottages + Bungalows editor Jickie Torres in the June issue of the magazine.
 “We’re especially looking forward to sitting in our rockers at night and listening to the beautiful and peaceful sounds of nature.”
 This is why porch lighting is so important.

 For their spacious porch, the family chose large front doors to keep with the scale.
 The doors are painted a high-gloss black, and simple black-framed windows are also in keeping with a modern-farmhouse design.
 To add statement style, as well as evening functionality, they chose outdoor light fixtures from the Ellsworth Collection by Capital Lighting.

 These fixtures are made of durable, non-corrosive, rust-resistant, fade-resistant materials and finished in Oiled Bronze or Black.
 They are different from indoor lighting as they are designed to stand up to the elements such as sun and rain, all year round.

 When choosing outdoor lighting for your own home, there are several factors to consider.
 Do your fixtures meet HOA guidelines, if applicable?
 Have you layered lighting, using various heights?
 Working with chandeliers, sconces and post lanterns allows you to get just the right ambiance.
 Also consider whether you would like fixtures that reduce glare and light pollution, in which case opaque shades with downward illumination are a good choice.